-I am a secondary language arts teacher/learner currently on an extended leave from the classroom while pursuing a graduate degree in instructional technology.
+I am a secondary language arts teacher/learner currently on an extended leave from the classroom.
+I recently completed a master’s degree program in instructional technology at the University of Tennessee-Knoxville.
+I am also raising two beautiful young children.

 I am most passionate about the field of media education, especially understanding how adolescents use media outside the confines of the traditional classroom.
 How might educators tap into this in ways that add relevance and rigor to our course content and, at the same time, teach young people to engage more critically and responsibly with all forms of new and electronic media?